jsteenbeeke/jsteenbeeke.github.io/recruiters/give-me-a-salary-indication.md

 Besides, every single company who has ever told me I should focus on enjoyment rather than compensation had, rather ironically, a really toxic work environment in addition to their low salaries.

+### Paying you X wouldn't be fair to our current employees

+Then you should stop underpaying them.

 ### "How about you tell us your current salary so we can make a fitting offer?"